Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 • Visit historical sites and learn all about their past.

-• Be amazed at the beautiful landscapes of the Andean mountains.
+• Be amazed by the beautiful landscapes of the Andean mountains.

 • Pass through small communities and see how people live in the rural areas of Peru.